datafilter/xyz/blog/25/commit-messages.md

 ### Anything Else
 - **edit:** A general catch-all that doesn't neatly classify as feat, fix, tidy & build.
 ```
-edit(scripts): Remove unused assets
+edit(assets): Remove unused icons
 ```

-### ~~Scope~~ Context

-I don't regard the information in the optional `(<scope>)` segment as a strict requirement to denote a component.

-Instead, including a reason or context is more informative, for example:

-`fix(perf): Use standard quicksort instead of custom logic`

 ## Pros and Cons

 **Pros:**

 - Distinguishes feature changes from internal improvements.
-This highlights commits that change functionality, and reviewers can quickly skim over those that don't.
+This highlights commits for functional changes, and reviewers can skim over those that don't.
 - Helps with automated changelog generation.

 **Cons:**